2 aspiring cops die after suffering heat stroke during recruitment

-Both of them collapsed after suffering a heat stroke during the 5-kilometre run, which is part of the recruitment procedure; they died while being treated in hospitals
+Both of them collapsed after suffering a heat stroke during the 5-kilometre run in Mumbai, which is part of the recruitment procedure; they died while being treated in hospitals

 The heat and humidity took a toll on two aspiring cops who collapsed during the recruitment process and died while being treated in hospitals.